Westside High School (Craighead County, Arkansas): Academics

 The assumed course of study at Westside High School is the Smart Core curriculum developed by the Arkansas Department of Education (ADE).
 Students engage in regular and Advanced Placement (AP) coursework and exams to obtain at least 24 units before graduation.
 Students also have the choice of participating in any of two possible concurrent courses.
 Exceptional students have been recognized as National Merit Finalists and participated in Arkansas Governor's School.

-Westside is associated with Cultural Academic Student Exchange (CASE) and hosts foreign exchange students almost every year from all around the world.
+Westside is associated with Cultural Academic Student Exchange (CASE), and hosts foreign exchange students almost every year from all around the world.

 Athletics

 The Westside High School mascot is the warrior with scarlet and white serving as the school colors.

-For the 2012-2014 seasons, the Westside Warriors participate in the 4A 3 Conference.
-Competition is primarily sanctioned by the Arkansas Activities Association with the Warriors competing in baseball, basketball (boys/girls), bowling, cheer, football, soccer (boys/girls), softball, tennis (boys/girls), track and field (boys/girls), volleyball, and Marching Band.
+For the 2012-2014 seasons, the Westside Warriors participated in the 4A 3 Conference.
+Competition is primarily sanctioned by the Arkansas Activities Association with the Warriors competing in baseball, basketball (boys/girls), bowling, cheer, football, soccer (boys/girls), softball, tennis (boys/girls), track and field (boys/girls), volleyball, and marching band.